Installation

 Scoring Formula

-(QSO Base Points × Power Multiplier) + Bonus Points = Final Score
+(QSO Base Points x Power Multiplier) + Bonus Points + GOTA Bonus = Final Score

 QSO points are weighted by mode: CW and digital contacts are worth 2 points each, phone contacts are worth 1.
 Power multiplier is determined automatically from your configured power sources (5x for ≤5W natural power, 2x for ≤5W or 6-100W with commercial/generator, 1x for over 100W).
-Bonus points come from 12 ARRL categories, each worth 100 points (except NTS Messages Handled at 10 points each).
+Bonus points come from 17 ARRL categories defined in the official rules.
+GOTA bonus is calculated separately: 5 points per GOTA contact, plus a 100-point coach bonus if 10 or more contacts are supervised.

 Bonus Categories

-The scoring page lists all 12 categories with their status: verified, claimed, or unclaimed.
+The scoring page lists all 17 categories with their status: verified, claimed, or unclaimed.
 Some bonuses are tracked automatically (like the safety checklist completion or visitor guestbook count).
 Others are claimed manually by the event manager (like media publicity or satellite QSO).
+Availability depends on your entry class.

 BonusPointsTracking